tim-smart/effect-io-ai/effect/Effect-tryMapPromise.md

 # tryMapPromise

-Returns an effect whose success is mapped by the specified side effecting `try` function, translating any promise rejections into typed failed effects via the `catch` function.
+Returns an effect that maps its success using the specified side-effecting `try` function, converting any promise rejections into typed failed effects using the `catch` function.

 An optional `AbortSignal` can be provided to allow for interruption of the wrapped `Promise` API.